duowaer-lang/Virtual-Machine-Creation-In-Azure/README.md

 - Step 4 Search storage accounts and click on create a storage account in Microsoft Azure (top left create with + sign)
 - Step 5 Be sure to use the resource group you created in step 1 on the resource group option below subscription
 - Step 6 Add a unique name to the storage account
-- Step 7 Click on review + create
+- Step 7 Click on review + create and create once again

 <h2>Deployment and Configuration Steps</h2>